-Children with autism often have trouble sleeping.
+Children with autism often have trouble sleeping and may find it difficult to fall asleep.
 There are many possible reasons for sleep issues, from sensory overload to difficulty winding down and irregular melatonin levels.
 In this article, we tell you more about sleep problems related to autism and offer useful tips to help your child sleep better.

 Are Sleep Disorders Common With Autism?